Frequently Asked Questions

 A nightmare is a dream.
 Often one with fear as a component.
 My friend and colleaugue Sue Scavo has an interesting writing on this that I recommend.

 "But my dreams aren't relevant"

 Familiar comments I hear: ”But my dream was just about a video I just watched.” or “This dream was just about my work day” or “But I know this dream was just because I had an argument” ...
 “But that was a nothing dream."
 These are common comments and I often wake up from my dream and think the same sort of comments.
 I now know the truth is that there's more to it, if you want to open that door (often showing up as a door in dreams).
-I now write down my dreams (usually no matter what the hour).
+Dreams will often speak in a language you recognize.
+For someone that watches a lot of movies or telvision series, the characters and scenarios presented in dreams that link to the movies are often significant to the dreamer.
+But it's often hidden in the dream until one inquires further.
 Most people that come to me say "this is a nothing dream".
 Then, with permission, we open it up.
 And the vast majority of the time... it's not a "nothing dream".
 It often seems to have a hundred meanings, and sometimes, neither of us has a clue what's going on with a dream.
 And that's okay.
 Often the very act of asking questions opens up a potential in that person that I won't understand, and often, they have another dream that clarifies things, or they find meanings weeks or months later.

 Why do some dreams seem so real, yet unrelated to my current life?